shuque/resolve/README.md

 When using -b, <batchfile> contains one (space separated) query name, type, class per line.
 ```

+### Installation

+To install system wide:

+* (as root) python3 setup.py install

+To install for your own account:

+* python3 setup.py install --user

+To install in a python virtual environment, just:

+* python3 setup.py install

+### Examples

 This program implements the normal iterative DNS resolution algorithm
 described in the DNS protocol specifications.